glacials/twos.dev/src/From Google to Apple.md

 ### Tasks / Google Assistant Reminders → Reminders

 Reminders is one of the best-designed apps on iOS.
 Reminders can be scheduled to “pop” at a date, a date and time, a location, or even when messaging `$PERSON`.
+I use the “Today” view when in-app, which shows any reminder that’s popped or that has no pop trigger.

 - Siri